 MadeBy is a world-first initiative developed by RAD Australia with music licensing body OneMusic Australia.

-Launched on 23 February 2021, MadeBy will first take the form of staggered competitions.
-Initially, through their membership with OneMusic (APRA AMCOS), Australian composers were offered the opportunity to submit an original composition into a competition that was judged by a panel of leading industry peers.
+Launched on 23 February 2021, MadeBy takes the form of staggered competitions.
+In Stage 1 initially, through their membership with OneMusic (APRA AMCOS), Australian composers were offered the opportunity to submit an original composition into a competition that was judged by a panel of leading industry peers.
 This stage is now complete!
 The winning piece Regrowth by NSW Blue Mountains composer Emma Greenhill will now be featured from 17 May 2021 in a second competition for aspiring choreographers from within the RAD membership, who will be asked to create an original dance work in response to the music.
-Again these entries will be judged by an expert panel of judges.
+Entries for Stage 2 will close on 24 August and these entries will be judged by an expert panel of judges.

 Judging the music competition are:

 - Cat Hope – composer and Professor of Composition at Monash University, Melbourne

 - James Ledger – composer and Chair of Composition at the Conservatorium of Music at the University of Western Australia

 - Alice Topp – choreographer and dancer

 - Grant Kennedy – RAD Australia Musical Accompanist

 Judging the choreographic competition are: